FlavScents AInsights Entry for Decanal (Aldehyde C-10)

 4. Use in Flavors

-Decanal is widely used in flavor formulations, particularly in citrus, fruity, and floral categories.
-It acts as a key impact note, enhancing the authenticity and brightness of citrus flavors.
-Typical use levels in finished food or beverage products range from 0.1 to 5 ppm, with higher concentrations potentially leading to a waxy or soapy off-note.
-Decanal is relatively stable under acidic conditions but may degrade under high heat or prolonged exposure to air.
+Decanal is widely used in flavor formulations, particularly in citrus and fruity profiles.
+It serves as an impact note, providing a fresh and zesty character.
+Typical use levels in food and beverages range from 0.1 to 5 ppm, depending on the desired intensity and the complexity of the flavor system.
+Decanal is stable under acidic conditions but may degrade under high heat or prolonged exposure to air, necessitating careful formulation considerations.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature